0xyieldstream/docs/adapters.md

 ### Market Integration

-One of the standout features of Yieldstream adapters is their flexibility to integrate with any market that supports atomic transactions.
+Yieldstream adapters are highly flexible and able to integrate with any market that supports atomic transactions.
 This means:

 - Any DeFi protocol with transaction mechanisms that complete in a single operation can be integrated.
-- Users can deploy vaults connected to a wide range of markets, from lending protocols to liquidity pools, based on their strategy.
+- Users can deploy vaults connected to a wide range of markets based on their strategy.

 ### Strategy Execution with Adapters